-In such emergencies senior managers from relevant agencies will problem-solve together on a daily basis to support children and families, finding creative solutions to meet needs and mitigate risks, until stable arrangements are put in place.
+In such emergencies senior managers from relevant agencies will problem-solve together daily to support children and families, finding creative solutions to meet needs and mitigate risks, until stable arrangements are put in place.

 6. Child Protection Conferences

 6.1 Dissent about Need for Child Protection Conference